Read how this doctor focused his energies and built an awesome physique

-Achieving an incredible physical change will always be a vehicle and/or representation for something more.
+Achieving an incredible physical transformation will always be a vehicle for change, it is a representation for something more.
 Whether it’s improving self-confidence and self-esteem, or creating more control and focus in your day, the journey of a transformation is all about self-improvement, and becoming better each day.

 For Ciaran, while he wanted to get absolutely ripped, his ‘why’ was much deeper, encompassing all of the reasons above pertaining to triggering improvement daily.
 The problem was, as a busy doctor, his hours were long, erratic and unpredictable, and he’d never been able to lock down a routine or structure that worked for his lifestyle to facilitate the results he was after.

-Which is when he came to RNT and everything changed.
-In just 11 weeks, he achieved his fat loss goal, and after a period of Consolidation, is now deep into an Investment phase to work towards his next goal of filling out his sleeves!
+When he came to RNT, everything changed.
+In just 11 weeks, he achieved his fat loss goal, and after a period of Consolidation, is now deep into an Investment Phase to work towards his next goal of filling out his sleeves!

-In this case study today, we’re going to go with our infamous ‘week by week’ breakdown to go through how Ciaran got into the shape of his life before effectively priming himself for building!
+In this case study today, in typical RNT style, give you a ‘week by week’ breakdown of the 3Ss (structure, system and strategy) Ciaran used to get into the shape of his life before effectively priming himself for building!

 Prior to starting with RNT, Ciaran was doing the following: